 Beluga whales are distributed throughout seasonally ice-covered arctic and subarctic waters of the Northern Hemisphere (Gurevich 1980), and are closely associated with open leads and polynyas in ice-covered regions (Hazard 1988).
 Depending on season and region, beluga whales may occur in both offshore and coastal waters, with concentrations in Cook Inlet, Bristol Bay, Norton Sound, Kasegaluk Lagoon, and the Mackenzie Delta (Hazard 1988).
-It is assumed that most beluga whales from these summering areas overwinter in the Bering Sea, excluding those found in the northern Gulf of Alaska Seasonal distribution is (Shelden 1994). affected by ice cover, tidal conditions, access to prey, temperature, and human interaction (Lowry 1985).
+It is assumed that most beluga whales from these summering areas overwinter in the Bering Sea, excluding those found in the northern Gulf of Alaska (Shelden 1994).
+Seasonal distribution is affected by ice cover, tidal conditions, access to prey, temperature, and human interaction (Lowry 1985).
 During the winter, beluga whales occur in offshore waters associated with pack ice.
-In the spring, they migrate to warmer coastal estuaries, bays, and rivers for molting (Finley 1982) and calving (Sergeant and Brodie Annual migrations may cover 1969). thousands of kilometers (Reeves 1990).
+In the spring, they migrate to warmer coastal estuaries, bays, and rivers for molting (Finley 1982) and calving (Sergeant and Brodie

-Figure 14.
+Figure 15.
 Approximate distribution of beluga whales in Alaska waters.
 The dark shading displays the summer distributions of the five stocks.
 Winter distributions are depicted with lighter shading.